 In an official statement, Hertford said this action was made “following a Governing Body review of the USS negotiations process to date, which identified concerns with the manner in which UUK have interpreted survey submissions and the lack of response to requests made for additional data.
 It considers that these failings undermine the validity and usefulness of the survey’s conclusions.”

-This week, Pembroke responded to a FOI request for their response.
-It was immediately noticed that there were remarkable similarities between the college’s survey and that of Oxford University.
+This week, Pembroke responded to a Cherwell FOI request for their response to the survey.
+This revealed striking similarities between the college’s response and that of the University, with several answers being almost word-for-word the same.

 According to the University’s website, Pembroke’s bursar, John Church, was also a member of Oxford’s “USS review working group”.